surgeonofdeaths/auto-ria-parser-to-excel/README.md

 > In the end I gained valueable experience with setting deadlines properly :)

 ## Technologies
-During this project I used `pandas` for exporting scraped data to csv format, `environs` to store my secrets, `requests` to get responses from the website, `bs4` for convenient scrapping, `pydantic` for validation and convenient interaction with environmet variables.I used `flake8` and `isort` for refactoring as well.
+During this project I used `pandas` for exporting scraped data to csv format, `requests` to get responses from the website, `bs4` for convenient scrapping, `pydantic` for validation and convenient interaction with environmet variables.
+I used `flake8` and `isort` for refactoring as well.

 ## Setup
 To run this project, install it locally using pip or any other package managers such as pipenv, poetry etc.: